What You Need To Know About The Latest Big News In The Mueller Russia Investigation

 What happened?
 Donald Trump's former longtime lawyer Michael Cohen admitted on Thursday that he and others working for Trump negotiated with important Russians over a possible Trump Tower in Moscow well into the presidential campaign in 2016.

-The project ultimately didn't take place, but Cohen now admits he lied about it to Congress in order to protect Trump.
+The project ultimately didn't take place, but Cohen now admits he lied about it to Congress to protect Trump.

 What does that mean?